lupus590/CraftOS-Standards/Protocols/fsor.md

 | `textColor`   | A table representing the background color of the terminal.\*†|
 | `backColor`   | A table representing the textual contents of the terminal.\*†|

-\* All colors use the codes defined in [COS 4][cospaint].
-The client MAY choose to ignore colors if it is incapable of rendering them.

 † Each entry of the table represents a separate line of the terminal.
 There must be `sizeY` table entries, each being `sizeX` characters long.